VRB95/Pumpkin-UNO/README.md

   <img src="img\front.JPG" alt="screenshot_1" width="450" height="300">>
 </p>

-SimpleSync is a graphical user interface for [rsync](https://rsync.samba.org) wich is a utility for efficiently transferring and synchronizing files between a computer and an external hard drive and across networked computers by comparing the modification times and sizes of files.

-# Pumpkin-UNO
 Pumpkin Uno is a microcontroller board based on the Arduino Uno dev. board (ATmega328P).
 It has 14 digital input/output pins (of which 6 can be used as PWM outputs), 6 analog inputs, a 16 MHz quartz crystal, a USB connection, a power jack, an ICSP header and a reset button.
 It contains everything needed to support the microcontroller; simply connect it to a computer with a USB cable or power it with a AC-to-DC adapter or battery to get started.